-Within InnerTrends, you can create user segments based on properties or based on user behaviour.
+Within InnerTrends, you can create segments based on account properties or based on account behaviour.

 1. Property-based Segments

-You can segment users by region, language, or device.
+You can segment accounts by region, language, or device.
 And these are just the basics.
-You can use InnerTrends to generate advanced segment rules so that you can better understand and analyse different types of users.
+You can use InnerTrends to generate advanced segment rules so that you can better understand and analyse different types of accounts.

-Applying different property based segments in your reports will help you identify which type of users are converting more consistently, with a higher conversion rate than others.
+Applying different property-based segments in your reports, will help you identify which type of accounts are converting more consistently, with a higher conversion rate than others.

 How do you define a property-based segment in InnerTrends?